An Adaptive-rank Approach with Greedy Sampling for Multi-scale BGK Equations: Numerical Tests

 In \Cref{fig:consistent temporal refinement}, we present the results of a temporal refinement study for various values of $\epsilon$.
 We use a fixed mesh with size $128 \times 128$ for this study, and compare the solutions against a reference solution obtained using the same mesh and a CFL number of $0.001$.
 The methods exhibit third-order accuracy in time, with convergence saturation occurring at smaller CFL numbers, where the spatial error becomes dominant.
 During this study, we also recorded the average CUR and SVD ranks for each case.
 As shown in \Cref{fig:consistent temporal refinement rank data}, the average solution rank remains largely unchanged across the different CFL numbers.
 However, we observe that smaller values of $\epsilon$ tend to yield smaller average ranks, as the system transitions to equilibrium more quickly.
 The average number of Newton and Krylov iterations at each stage of the time integration are plotted as functions of the CFL in \Cref{fig:consistent temporal refinement iteration data}.
 The results indicate that smaller values of $\epsilon$ generally require slightly more iterations, but the increase is not substantial.
 However, as the CFL number increases, the number of nonlinear and linear iterations tends to rise.
 For moderate CFL numbers (e.g., CFL $< 10$), the iteration counts remain small, so preconditioning for the inner Krylov method may not be necessary.
 For larger CFL numbers, preconditioning will be essential to ensure the robustness of the solver.
 This aspect of the methods will be explored in future work.

-In \Cref{tab:consistent space refinement}, we summarize the results from a spatial refinement study, where the mesh resolution is successively doubled from $N_x = 16$ to $N_x = 128$, using a fixed CFL number of $4$.
-Third-order accuracy is observed using the $L^1$ error in both the kinetic and fluid limits, which is consistent with the third-order DIRK scheme employed in the proposed method.
-We remark that achieving fifth order accuracy requires the use of a smaller CFL number as well as a smaller values for the truncation tolerances, which will increase the storage cost of the method.
-The conservative property of the method is verified by measuring the absolute errors in mass, momentum, and energy, with all quantities being conserved to machine precision.
-Moreover, the average solution rank and iteration numbers for the nonlinear and linear problems remain small throughout the simulation.
+In \Cref{tab:consistent space refinement}, we present the results of a spatial refinement study in which the mesh resolution is successively doubled from $N_x = 16$ to $N_x = 128$, at a fixed CFL number of $4$, for several values of the Knudsen number $\epsilon$.
+Third-order convergence is observed in the $L^1$ error for both the kinetic and fluid regimes, which is consistent with the third-order DIRK scheme employed in the proposed method.
+Achieving fifth-order spatial accuracy would require a smaller CFL number together with tighter truncation tolerances, which would substantially increase the storage cost.
+Columns five through seven report the absolute errors in the conserved quantities (density $\rho$, momentum $\rho u$, and energy $E$), all of which are preserved to machine precision.
+Columns eight and nine give the average numerical rank from the SVD and CUR approximations, which remains modest across all cases.
+The final two columns show the average number of Newton iterations and Krylov iterations per Runge–Kutta stage, both of which remain small.

 \end{exa}

 \begin{exa}(Riemann problem \cite{pieraccini2007implicit}) Next, we investigate the capabilities of the proposed methods in capturing smooth rarefaction waves as well as non-smooth solution structures, including contact discontinuities and shocks, found in compressible gas dynamics problems.
 Consider the following initial distribution, which exhibits discontinuous behavior: